DomDomHaas/domdomhaas.github.io/_posts/2014-12-08-Unity Serialization.md

     }
 {% endhighlight %}

-(Find the full script on <a href="https://gist.github.com/DomDomHaas/74b337f8c061fa096185" target="_blank">my Gist</a> it's specific for my implementation so copy/paste won't work directly, but you can see how it works)
+(Find the <a href="https://gist.github.com/DomDomHaas/74b337f8c061fa096185" target="_blank">full script on my Gist</a> it's specific for my implementation so copy/paste won't work directly, but you can see how it works)

 Using that hook means: if you create an GameObject which uses the Editor-Snippet to get the "m_LocalIdentfierInFile" you have to save the scene at least twice after that.
 First time to set the "m_LocalIdentfierInFile" by Unity itself and second to store it in the local variable.
 It is not the most convenient way, but good enough, just setup a scene with the persistent GameObject first.